Are you expecting twins? Learn how caring for newborn twins is different from singletons and what you can do to manage

-Instead, use a swing (we used one like this).
+Instead, use a swing like this.
 While you hold one baby, place the other one in the swing.
 Baby wraps are also fantastic to keep your arms free.
 Again, while one baby is in the swing, the other is in the baby wrap.
 And keep the twins in separate rooms for their naps so they don’t wake each other up.

 4. Fewer options for being out and about

 For instance, I could easily bring my singleton baby to the beach since I could carry him in my arms or wear him in a wrap.
 But I couldn’t do the same with the twins because I had no way of carrying both of them through the sand.

 Work on building your confidence on bringing them out alone.
 Start small, like a stroll around the block.
 Most of the challenge is in packing up and getting yourself out the door.
 Once you’re out, the twins will likely enjoy the change in scenery.

 And if they cry, it’s not the end of the world—they’re simply telling you they doesn’t like something.
 Make your way back home or to the car, or pick up the crying baby (or babies) and soothe him.
 The more you face your challenges, the more confident you’ll feel in bringing them out.